ryan-bibb/jarvis/README.md

 - What is my name?
   - tells you the name to call you
-  - by default it is Mr. Bibb
+  - by default it is my name

 - Change my name.
   - allows you to set a custom name to be called